Glossary of Road &

 usually as part of a coordinated progression system.
 Most traffic

-signals along San Antonio's major arterials are interconnected, either by
+signals along San Antonio's major arterials are interconnected.
+In the past, this was done by

-means of a cable or via radio.
+means of a cable or radio, but nowadays is done mostly via celluar modems.
 See also progression.

 Interstate - a freeway that is